Mount Isa City, Queensland: Geography

-The Leichhard River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Mount Isa City is a "townside" suburb.

 The suburb is bounded to the west in parts by the Leichhardt River, to the north by Mary Street, to the east in parts by Atherton Street and Gray Street, and to the south by Isa Street and Dora Street.
 Despite the townside/mineside division of the suburbs, there is one exception.
 A small area along the riverside of West Street that contains the Mount Isa City Council's Civic Centre is not part of the townside suburb of Mount Isa City but part of the mineside suburb of Miles End that extends across the river.

-The land is mostly flat ranging between 350 and 360 m above sea level.
+The land is mostly flat, ranging between 350 and 360 m above sea level.

 As the central business district for the town, the land use is predominantly commercial services with only a small amount of residential development mostly in the east of the suburb.